developedbyjms/Droidscript-Projects/Face-Recognition/Img/README.md

-Add images in this file.
+Add images in this folder.